benmcwilliams/gas-demand/README.md

 ### Update data

-We have defined scrapers for country data where necessary.
-Scrapers are for:
+We call APIs or define scrapers to download national level data.
-- Austria: Downloads the csv from WIFO (consumption-aggm.csv)
+- Austria: Downloads the csv from WIFO (consumption-aggm.csv) saves file to consumption-aggm.csv
-- Denmark: Downloads the xlsx from the Danish energidata service (Gasflow.xlsx)
+- Denmark: Downloads the xlsx from the Danish energidata service (Gasflow.xlsx) saves file to denmark_gasflow.json
+- Energy Charts: defines class EnergyChartsScraper, takes lookup_days as a parameter, defaults to 30 saves file to power_data.csv
+- entsog: queries the entsog API and writes to csv takes lookup_days as a parameter, defaults to 30 saves file to entsog_data.csv
-- France: Downloads xls files for each year from the GRTGaz website
+- France: Downloads xls files for each year from the GRTGaz website saves files to france_demand/
-- Germany: Downloads csv file from Trading Hub Europe
+- Germany: Downloads csv file from Trading Hub Europe saves file to THE_demand.csv
-- Ireland: Downloads file from Gas Networks Ireland and writes to JSON
+- Ireland: Downloads file from Gas Networks Ireland and writes to JSON saves file to IE_flows_downloaded.csv
-- ENTSOG: Downloads data from the ENTSOG API and writes to csv
-- UPDATE.
-Energy Charts: Downloads data from the Energy Charts API and writes to csv

-- Spain: to be defined
+- Spain: defines the class SpainScraper, initialised with an end_date and lookback_days which defaults to 30 saves file to spain_gas_demand_{date}.csv

 - UK: to be defined

 ### Extract data